 The economic threshold may not have been met in that state but having a third party creates physical nexus.
 Common carriers like FedEx or UPS do not establish physical nexus, but a third party utilizing their own vehicle does.

-If your business utilizes an independent contractor in another state to deliver taxable goods and perform services to your customers on your behalf you may very possibly have physical nexus established within that state.
+If your business utilizes third party contractors in another state to deliver taxable goods and perform services to your customers on your behalf you may very possibly have physical nexus established within that state.

 The South Dakota vs Wayfair decision of the supreme court has given the states more access to more revenue because it's based on where their customers are located and their sales into those jurisdictions.
 It does not, however, supersede other policies or legislation that identify physical nexus in a particular state or jurisdiction.